mlochbaum/rhsort/README.md

 </details>

 So Robin Hood is tested against the fastest sorting algorithms I know, on wolfsort's own benchmark suite.
-On the headline benchmark, well, ska_sort is hard to beat (has the sheep exchanged clothing with the wolf?).
-But against stable algorithms there's no contest!
+And ska_sort_copy is the only real contender (has the sheep exchanged clothing with the wolf?).
+Comparison sorts never stood a chance!
 Robin Hood is very skilled—don't forget it—but his greatest skill is cheating.

 It's an algorithm based on daring optimism: allocate more than enough space for all values, then simply try to place each one where it ought to go, numerically speaking ([details below](#algorithm)).
 If there's no room… then Robin Hood must rely on trickery.
+First, here's how it scales on random data.

 ![Performance line plot](images/rand.svg)
 <details><summary><b>details</b></summary>